greg643/gpt/README.md

 ## Special Notes

-1) This is all written assuming GPT-4.
-You can switch the model to GPT 3.5 but we also need to adjust the max tokens and that is not currently functionalized.
-Will update this with a version that has global model config, and a global max tokens, so this is more flexible.
+1) This has been updated so it supports either GPT-3.5 or GPT-4.
+Switching back and forth is interesting - you need to adjust the max tokens, which is governed by the length of the question, the size of your vectors, and the number of vectors you request.
+This was mostly developed with GPT-4 which has an 8k token limit, but I verified that it works with GPT-3.5 as well.
+As you use this, there may be some token caps etc.

-2) Since I originally created this, I have learned that the vector database is not strictly needed - apparently, I can do the semantic search from the embeddings I've already created and have in memory.
+2) Since I originally created this, I believe the Pinecone vector database is not strictly needed - apparently, I can do the semantic search from the embeddings I've already created and have in memory.
 We have pretty light dependencies on pinecone as it stands, so not a huge deal.
-This approach is somewhat overcomplicated because I adapted it from people who were creating custom document databases, which led me down the road of using a vector database.
+This approach is overcomplicated because it is adapted from examples of custom document databases.

 OpenAI's recently published example: